FortiNAC-F

 1. Update FortiNAC software to the latest versions.

-Latest versions of FortiNAC will also include the latest security patches for NACOS and its applications.
-Before upgrading, it is important to check the release notes and verify the "Known Issues" in case an engineering report (ID) might impact the environment.
+The latest versions of FortiNAC will also include the latest security patches for NACOS and its applications.
+Before upgrading, it is important to check the release notes and verify the 'Known Issues' in case an engineering report (ID) might impact the environment.

-Many companies might have restrictions on the communication related to download OS updates and auto-definition updates.
-In an Environment where a FortiNAC Manager is available, it is possible to configure proxy settings where the Manager will direct web traffic to a proxy server in order to download OS updates and auto-definition updates.
+Many companies might have restrictions on communication-related to downloading OS updates and auto-definition updates.
+In an environment where a FortiNAC Manager is available, it is possible to configure proxy settings where the Manager will direct web traffic to a proxy server to download OS updates and auto-definition updates.

-Administrator should frequently check for advisories concerning FortiNAC and other Fortinet Products.
-These advisories are provided by Fortinet Product Security Incident Response Team (PSIRT) and contain the solution on patching the vulnerabilities.
+Administrators should frequently check for advisories concerning FortiNAC and other Fortinet Products.
+These advisories are provided by the Fortinet Product Security Incident Response Team (PSIRT) and contain the solution for patching the vulnerabilities.

 1. Backups and VM snapshots.